Kayli/logspub/bio-nutrition.md

         - very stupid
         - delusional
         - uneducated
-        - disconnected from reality (billioners?)
+        - disconnected from reality or live in a different reality (billioners?)
         - or all of the above